s4ke/Master-Thesis/src/md/025-arrows.md

 While this also means that a general Arrow can not express everything a Monad can,
 @HughesArrows shows in his parser example that this trade-off is worth it in some cases.

+In this thesis we will show that parallel computations can be expressed with this more general interface of Arrows without requiring Monads (we will see an example of monadic parallelism in Section \ref{sec:parallelHaskells}).
+We also do not restrict the compatible Arrows to ones which have `ArrowApply` instances but instead only require instances for `ArrowChoice` (for if-then-else constructs) and `ArrowLoop` (for looping).
+Because of this, we have a truly more general interface as compared to a monadic one.

+While we could have based our DSL on Profunctors as well, we chose Arrows in this thesis since they they allow for a more direct way of thinking about parallelism than general Profunctors because of their composability.
+However, they are a promising candidate for future improvements of our DSL.
+Some Profunctors, especially ones supporting a composition operation, choice, and looping, can already be adapted to our interface as shown in Appendix \ref{app:profunctorArrows}.